 How Auction Sniper works

 AuctionSniper.com is a server-side sniper, founded in 1999 and currently owned by Sniper Holdings.
 Like Gixen and eSnipe, you create an account on AuctionSniper, enter your eBay credentials into their settings page, and they place bids on your behalf from their servers.
-The first three snipes are free; after that, pricing is per-snipe, historically $0.25 to $1 or more depending on the win amount, with bulk packages available.
+The first three wins are free; after that, pricing is a percentage of the winning bid: 1.95% per win, with a $0.35 minimum and a $35 maximum cap.
+Auctions you do not win are free.

 The model has worked for 20+ years.
-There's a real audience for it: occasional buyers who'd rather pay $1 to snipe a single $200 watch than commit to a subscription.
-But for anyone bidding regularly, the math turns sharply against per-snipe pricing within a few months.
+There's a real audience for it: occasional buyers who'd rather pay 35 cents on a $20 win than commit to a subscription.
+But for anyone bidding regularly on mid-priced items, the percentage adds up fast.

 The pricing math

-The privacy trade-off (same as every server-side sniper)
+The privacy distinction (same as every server-side sniper)

 Auction Sniper has the same architectural trust problem as Gixen and eSnipe: